 As is well known, China's quick growth over the past 30 years has stemmed from a unique blend of state support of infrastructure development and attraction of technology transfer from developed economies.
-Studies attribute China's catching-up to the evolutionary development of the "Beijing Consesus" that interpretes China's economic growth as the function of innovations in the state sector, including close financial controls, state ownership firms, and political controls in favor of economic growth (Huang, 2010).
-Beijing Consensus has been evoluting over years with China's economic growth, been competitive to the traditional "Washington Consensus" that views China's experience as much the same as growth experience elsewhere, that is, as the result of financial liberlization, private entrepreneurship, and political openning (Huang, 2010).
-In particular, we observe that in China's 30 years fast growth in the past, a strategy of trading markets for technology, knowledge diffusion and transfer, industrial promotion by the government, and neo-democratic centralism have been the key factors in China's catching-up process thus far.
-We argue that this strategy, together with Beijing Consensus and Washington Consensus, has facilitated the growth of thousands of indigenous companies, both state-owned and private enterprises.
+Studies attribute China's catching up to the evolutionary development of the Beijing Consensus, Which interprets China's economic growth as the function of innovations in the state sector, including close financial controls, state ownership firms, and political controls in favor of economic growth.
+The Beijing Consensus has evolved over the years with China's economic growth and been competitive with the traditional Washington Consensus, which views China's experience as much the same as the growth experience elsewhere, that is, as the result of financial liberalization, private entrepreneurship and